uberfastman/yfpy/README.md

 <a name="python"></a>
 #### Python

-YFPY requires Python 3.10 or later, and has been tested through Python 3.12.
+YFPY requires Python 3.10 or later, and has been tested through Python 3.13.

 <a name="development"></a>
 #### Development

-Direct project dependencies can be viewed in `requirements.txt`, and additional development and build dependencies (*not* including transitive dependencies) can be viewed in `requirements-dev.txt`.
+Run, development, and build dependencies (*not* including transitive dependencies) can be viewed in `pyproject.toml`.

 ---